 There are various tools that attackers can use to exploit CSRF and XXE vulnerabilities.
 Some of these tools include:

-1. Burp Suite: Burp Suite is a popular tool used by penetration testers to test web applications.
-It includes features such as intercepting HTTP requests and responses, scanning for vulnerabilities, and generating and modifying requests.
+1. Burp Suite: Burp Suite is a popular tool for penetration testing web applications.
+It includes intercepting HTTP requests and responses, scanning for vulnerabilities, and generating and modifying requests.

-2. OWASP ZAP: OWASP ZAP is an open-source web application scanner that is designed to identify vulnerabilities in web applications.
-It includes features such as automated scanning, manual testing, and API testing.
+2. OWASP ZAP: OWASP ZAP is an open-source web application scanner designed to identify vulnerabilities in web applications.
+It includes automated scanning, manual testing, and API testing.

 3. XXE Injection Framework: The XXE Injection Framework is a tool that automates XXE injection attacks.
 It includes a set of payloads and a scanner that can be used to identify vulnerabilities in web applications.